-Some P2P payment APIs only supports payments in a limited number of currencies.
-As such, depending on your business needs, it’s important to adopt an API that will support various currency denominations based your geographic and demographic target audiences.
+Some P2P payment APIs only support payments in a limited number of currencies.
+As such, depending on your business needs, it’s important to adopt an API that will support various currency denominations based on your geographic and demographic target audiences.

 Offer the easiest way to integrate a new payment method

 Although supporting additional payment methods can be difficult due to integration risks and complexity, a good P2P transfer API should work to reduce the risks and complexity of technical integration.

 It should facilitate simple and elegant integration processes with minimal development time & fewer maintenance costs.

 This alludes to a set of non-functional requirements like availability, scalability, stability, that build trust and present the necessary ingredient in measuring the efficacy of a P2P transfer API.